E80 Project Final Deliverables

 Though you are still free to work on your report and analysis in office hours and other E80 sections this week, you are required to attend your lab section.
 This is because we will do a few required activities, listed below, in lab.
 Some optional activities are available too.

 Required: Fill out the end-of-semester evaluation – We are going to give you time in lab to fill out your end-of-semester course evaluations and the E80 post-survey.
 Note that participating in these evaluations is worth points on your final grade.
 Be sure to fill out an evaluation for your section professor.
-Odd numbered teams should also fill out a second evaluation for Prof. Spencer, and even numbered teams should also fill out a second evaluation for Prof. Brake.

 Optional: Conduct forensic experiments if needed – Experiments during analysis week are strictly limited, except for a very limited subset of measurements that we call “forensic experiments”.
 These experiments are allowed to help you figure out how a subsystem failed, or what you are seeing in your data.
 They are not intended to be additional deployments.
 Ask an instructor if you’re unsure whether your experiment should be allowed.